Finding and Evaluating Sources (Critical Analysis)

 How to Search the Internet

 Unlike print sources which are expensive to publish, the Internet provides a means to inexpensively publish.
 Anybody can pretty much publish anything.
 That is why it is particularly important to screen possible sources from the World Wide Web.
-There are specialized search engines such as ones for children’s sites or for radio stations or images.
+There are specialized search engines such as ones for children’s sites, radio stations or images.

-Another problem with sources on the Internet is that all sources look the same in the sense they are online.
-In print sources, we can readily see what type of publication is: book, newspaper, magazine.
-On line, we have to look more carefully to understand what we are looking at.
+Another problem with sources on the Internet is that all sources look the same in the sense that they are online.
+In print sources, we can readily see the publication types of a book, newspaper and magazine.
+We have to look more carefully to understand what we are looking at online.

 The web address (URL) is a good first indicator.
-Suffixes tell us something about the source: .gov is a government site, .edu is an educational institution site, and .com is a business.
+Suffixes tell us something about the source.
+Examples include, .gov is a government site, .edu is an educational institution site and .com is a business.

-Sources from businesses should be viewed for a bias.
-A business website is promoting a business, not necessarily giving all the information about a controversial issue.
+Sources from businesses should be viewed for bias.
+A business website promotes a business, not necessarily providing all the information on a controversial issue.
 On the other hand, a business source can give valid technical information about a product.

 It is important to see who is sponsoring the site.
 Sometimes, the name of the website will seem to present information from a certain perspective, but when we see who posted the website, it is clear that is not the case.